 Some of the problems also stem from the fact that Hydra appears to lack an identity, seeming more like a collection of songs that lack a unifying thread and were put together at random.
 Take, for instance, “Let Us Burn”, which sounds like something taken straight from Ravenheart-era Xandria, or “Paradise (What About Us?)” which was constructed so much around the collaboration of Tarja Turunen that it might as well have been written by Tuomas Holopainen as a b-side for Century Child.
 The abundance of “guest performers” also plays a role in my issues with Hydra, since having 40% of the album used up by guests made the whole thing look like a gimmick.
-1)Zoltan Bathory, of Five Finger Death Punch, explained how they were careful when using guest stars, in order to prevent making it look like a gimmick.

 Still in the matter of collaborations, the band had the syphilitic idea of including a song with Xzibit, a b-list rapper whose musical career was only jump started after his MTV show devoted to pimpin‘ cars and his subsequent rise to the world of internet memes.
 If there was ever a song by a metal band that had a clear intention of crossing genres and appealing to even the douchiest of MTV fans, this would be it.
 Furthermore, concerned with keeping everything as radio friendly as possible, Within Temptation made a man known for lyrics like “Dangle a nigga by the ankle off the balcony”, “Nigga you don’t wanna fuck with this” and “Muthafuckas take cover when my .9 explode”, sing “this is love… I’ve never loved so much”.
 I almost want to believe that, following the idea of Xzibit as a meme, the band hired this guy just so that they could use “U mad bro?” as the backdrop for their 2014 tour.